yoserBlhz/Network_Intrusion_Detection_System/README.md

 ## 📜 Credits & License

-- Developed by [Your Name/Team]
+- Developed by Benlehzil Yosr
 - Inspired by open-source NIDS and SIEM solutions
-- License: MIT (or specify your license)

 ---